 The EMTAS blog is a good source of articles on different aspects of Gypsy, Roma and Traveller cultures and success stories from schools whose work with their GRT communities can inspire others.
 Browse the EMTAS blog for GRT articles.

-- GRT training for schools
+- GRT Training and Support for schools

 Bespoke training can be provided for teachers, educators, social workers and other professionals to meet individual needs.